mimblewimble/grin/doc/local_net.md

     node1$ grin server run

 This creates a new `.grin` database directory in the current directory, and begins mining new blocks (with no transactions, for now).
-Note this starts two services listening on two default ports, port 13414 for the peer-to-peer (P2P) service which keeps all nodes synchronized, and 13413 for the Rest API service used to verify transactions and post new transactions to the pool (for example).
+Note this starts two services listening on two default ports:

+* **13414** for the peer-to-peer (P2P) service which keeps all nodes synchronized
+* **13413** for the Rest API service used to verify transactions and post new transactions to the pool (for example)

 These ports can be configured via command line switches, or via a `grin.toml` file in the working directory.

 Let the mining server find a few blocks, then stop (just ctrl-c) the grin server.
 You'll notice grin has created a database directory (.grin) in which the blockchain and peer data is stored.
 There should also be a wallet.dat file in the current directory, which contains a few coinbase mining rewards created each time the server mines a new block.

+Alternatively, if mining at Cuckoo 30 is desired, you can utilize the `grin-miner` instead of the test miner (Cuckoo 16).
+After starting the grin server, open another terminal, navigate to the `grin-miner` directory, and start up the grin miner (we will again use the default configuration):

+    grin-miner$ grin-miner

 ## Advanced Example